backtail/plugins/README.md

 ```

 # Simple Delay
 Does what is says.
-Has some little clicks when changing the delay time too fast.
-Subject to change!

-### Known Bugs
+#### Known Issues
-Currently doesn't work under Live 10.
+Due to different stack sizes on different OS, the delay length on Windows targets is shortened 8 times.

 # Multi Filter
 Varaible state filter with common filter types.
 Currently only Butterworth like behaviour.
 Pretty stable, though and sounds not so bad.

 # Freeverb
 An implementation of the famous Freeverb.
 Take a look at [Yanel DSP](https://github.com/backtail/yanel_dsp), to learn more about the origins of this code.

+# Stereo VCA
+A little experiment with ADSR envelopes and LR panning.
+Is not useful at all.